jyrimatti/lahteenmaki.net-blog/functional-programming-in-java.rst

     List<Person> persons = map(Person_.$, Arrays.asList("Mario", "Tony", "Esko"));

-Constructors in Java don't have names so I had to generate names for them.
+Constructors in Java don't have names so we had to generate names for them.
 Since a dollar sign is kind of a reserved symbol in Java, the meta-constructors are named $, $1, $2, etc.

 Java, being an object-oriented language, also has methods.
 I've learned that most Java developers haven't really thought about how these structures relate to functions, and a method seems to be especially difficult.
 If you happen to have experience in `Python<https://www.python.org>`__, however, it might be obvious that a method is a function from the instance and the method parameters to the method return value: